JanezStupar/drift_crdt/README.md

 ### Usage

+WARNING: To use this package, you must override your local dependencies in your `pubspec.yaml` file for `sqlite_crdt', ``postgres_crdt` and `sql_crdt` with the same overrides used in `pubspec.yaml` of this package.
+This is because I made massive changes to the upstream packages to enable Postgres support for this package, and it has not been sorted out yet whether the maintainer will accept them or whether I should fork them.

 The `CrdtQueryExecutor` class can be passed to the constructor of your drift database class to make it use `sqflite` or PostgreSQL, depending on which constructor you pick.